dijksterhuis/octatools/README.md

 # Warnings

+- There will be bugs.
 - octatools only works with OS version 1.40B (the one I have installed)
 - AIFF files are not currently supported for `octatools-bin samples` commands.
   Only WAV files are currently supported.
 - Most commands from `octatools-bin` can *probably* be run on Windows, but I mainly develop on Linux, so I might have missed some issues. macOs will be a whole other kettle of fish.
 - If you are worried about destroying your Octatrack projects / data files -- take a backup copy of the compact flash card / set / project folder and work on that copy first.
 - This has mostly been a **learning** project for me to get to grips with Rust.
   **Please do not expect high quality or reliable rust code**.

-- Every API and/or command is currently in an 'unstable' state and will possibly change in the future.

 - **Name your sample files uniquely**.
 I cannot stress this enough.
 Especially with respect to the copying banks between projects command.
+- Every API and/or command is currently in an 'unstable' state and will possibly change in the future.
 - There will be bugs.

 # octatools is not ...